 The Ohio State team was involved in the previous program spanning 2016 - 2021.
 The renewed funding from NASA will support the highly competitive VLRCOE program for another five years.
 Department of Mechanical and Aerospace Engineering Research Scientist Matt McCrink, who is leading Ohio State's participation, said that what contributed to Ohio State’s success was the team’s unique expertise.

 “Our team is more focused on unmanned aerial vehicles (UAVs) and urban air mobility (UAM) concepts, rather than standard helicopters.
 That’s what makes us stand out,” McCrink said.

-The Ohio State team previously worked on a VLRCOE project with partners at Georgia Institute of Technology and Indiana State University.
-During that program, the team’s focus was on the effects of scaling rotorcrafts.
+For its previous VLRCOE project, Ohio State partnered with Georgia Institute of Technology and Indiana State University to study the effects of scaling rotorcrafts.